 Earth Corps is a selective field-based course that offers motivated, environmentally conscious students the opportunity to live and learn in the incredible natural classroom of the Colorado wilderness.
-The program is designed to integrate key lessons in environmental studies with the completion of multiple critical environmental restoration projects.
+The program is designed to integrate key lessons in environmental studies with the completion of the Challenger Ridge-Kit Carson trail improvement project.
 Run by the Rocky Mountain Field Institute in partnership with the University of Colorado at Colorado Springs, Earth Corps attracts exceptional students from across the nation to participate in this unique service learning opportunity.

 "The mountains are calling and I must go." - John Muir